 During the first half of 2018, the Central Bank maintained the MPR at 5.25% per annum.
 However, in July 2018, the Central Bank increased the MPR to 5.50% per annum, considering the inflationary pressures that emerged in the second quarter of the year, especially from an economic growth above what was projected in the 2018 Budget and rising oil prices.
 The MPR remained unchanged for the remainder of 2018.
-As a result of the a forementioned monetary policy measures, inflation remained within the Central Bank's target range, on an annualized basis, during the 10-month period ended October 30, 2018.
-However, the inflation rate fell below the Central Bank's target range, standing at 2.37% on November 30, 2018 and 1.17% on December 31, 2018, due to a temporary decline in domestic food prices and lower energy prices in light of a decrease in international oil prices.
-Headline inflation in 2018 was 1.17% year-over-year, reflecting tighter financial conditions.
-The weighted average lending interest rate and the weighted average interest rate paid on deposits reached 12.06% and 7.44% per a nnum, respectively, as of December 31, 2018.
+As a result of the aforementioned monetary policy measures, inflation remained within the Central Bank's target range, on an annualized basis, during the 10-month period ended October 30, 2018.
+However, the inflation rate fell below the Central Bank's target range, standing at 2.37% on November 30, 2018 and 1.17% on December 31, 2018, due to a temporary decline in domestic food prices and lower energy prices resulting from a decrease in international oil prices, and tighter financial conditions.
+The weighted average lending interest rate and the weighted average interest rate paid on deposits reached 12.06% and 7.44% per annum, respectively, as of December 31, 2018.
 The financial intermediation margin was 4.62% at the end of 2018.
 In this regard, loans to the private sector in local currency grew to DOP869.4 billion or 10.8% year-over-year in 2018, which represented an increase of DOP84.6 billion compared to 2017.

-During 2019, the Central Bank reduced the MPR from 5.50% to 4.50% per a nnum between June and August, considering foreign trade conflicts, geopolitical tensions and the upcoming election cycle, maintaining the MPR at 4.50% per a nnum for the remainder of 2019.
-Headline inflation in 2019 was 3.66% year-over-year, reaching a level close to the Central Bank's target range.
-The weighted average lending interest rate and the weighted average interest rate paid on deposits reached 12.43% and 6.66% per a nnum, respectively, as of December 31,2019.
+During 2019, the Central Bank reduced the MPR from 5.50% to 4.50% per annum between June and August, considering foreign trade conflicts, geopolitical tensions and the upcoming election cycle, maintaining the MPR at 4.50% per annum for the remainder of 2019.
+Headline inflation in 2019 was 3.66% year-over-year, reaching a level close to the midpoint of the Central Bank's target range.
+The weighted a verage lending interest rate and the weighted average interest rate paid on deposits reached 12.43% and 6.66% per annum, respectively, as of December 31, 2019.
 The financial intermediation margin was 5.77% at the end of 2019.
 In this regard, loans to the private sector in local currency grew to DOP974.9 billion, which represented an increase of DOP105.5 billion or 12.1% compared to 2018.